galaxyproject/galaxy_codex/communities/README.md

 # Join the CoDex
 Any Galaxy Community can be added to this project and benefit from the dedicated resources.

-**Learn [how to add your community](https://training.galaxyproject.org/training-material/learning-pathways/sig-and-codex-creation.html)** in the dedicated GTN learning pathway.
+Learn [how to add your community](https://training.galaxyproject.org/training-material/learning-pathways/sig-and-codex-creation.html) in the dedicated GTN learning pathway.

 ## 1. Galaxy Community Catalog
-To generate interactive tables that can be embedded into subdomains and websites via an iframe.
-**Learn [how to generate the Galaxy Community Catalog](https://training.galaxyproject.org/training-material/learning-pathways/sig-and-codex-creation.html)** in tutorials 1, 2 and 3 of the learning pathway.
+To generate interactive tables that can be embedded into subdomains and websites via an iframe, follow tutorials 1, 2 and 3 of the [learning pathway](https://training.galaxyproject.org/training-material/learning-pathways/sig-and-codex-creation.html).

 ## 2. Galaxy Lab
-To generate Galaxy Lab content, you can follow tutorial 4 of the [learning pathway](https://training.galaxyproject.org/training-material/learning-pathways/sig-and-codex-creation.html)and follow [The Galaxy Labs Engine documentation](https://labs.usegalaxy.org.au/).
+To generate Galaxy Lab content, you can follow tutorial 4 of the [learning pathway](https://training.galaxyproject.org/training-material/learning-pathways/sig-and-codex-creation.html) and follow [The Galaxy Labs Engine documentation](https://labs.usegalaxy.org.au/).

 # Folder organisation